Prominent Chinese activist on trial, refuses to defend himself

 Xu, 40, is charged with "gathering a crowd to disturb public order", punishable by up to five years in prison.
 His prosecution will almost certainly spark fresh criticism from Western governments over Beijing's crackdown on dissent.

-"At the end, he wanted to express freedom, justice and love in his speech, but because this content was not allowed by the courthouse and the court eventually interrupted him, he didn't say it," Zhang said.
+Xu's lawyer, Zhang Qingfang, told Reuters by telephone that Xu told the judge: "This court is not just so I will maintain my silence."

+The judge tried to persuade Xu and Xu's lawyers to speak but to no avail, so the judge called for a recess.

-Zhang had earlier said both he and Xu would maintain silence during the closed-door proceedings because they did not believe the court would grant a fair trial.
+Zhang had earlier said both he and Xu will maintain silence during the closed-door proceedings because they do not believe the court will grant a fair trial.

-Zhang said that he was frustrated that the court only allowed him to produce two witnesses.
+After proceedings are concluded, Xu will "express his viewpoints about the trial and all that has happened to him over the past 10 years", Zhang said, adding that he was frustrated that the court only allowed him to produce two witnesses.

 Five witnesses that he had requested testify in court have been put under police guard and been prevented from moving around freely.
 One of them, he said, has been taken to a motel.

 "Our maintaining silence does not mean we will not express our views.
-But we believe this court is not worth expressing our views," Zhang said.
+But we believe this court is not worth expressing our views.
+After the trial, we'll tell society about our defence arguments," Zhang said.

+Xu's elder sister and his wife will attend the hearing, he said.

 China has detained at least 20 activists involved in pressing for asset disclosure, though not all are from the New Citizens' Movement.

 Six will stand trial in Beijing and the southern city of Guangzhou on Thursday and Friday.
-Three went on trial in December and face more than 10 years in prison if convicted.
+Three stood trial in December and face more than 10 years in prison if convicted.

-Xu's is China's highest-profile dissident trial since 2009, when Nobel Peace Prize Laureate Liu Xiaobo was put on trial for subversion after he helped organise the "Charter 08" petition urging the overthrow of one-party rule.
+Xu's is China's highest-profile dissident trial since 2009, when Nobel Peace Prize Laureate Liu Xiaobo went on trial for subversion after he helped organise the "Charter 08" petition urging the overthrow of one-party rule.
 Liu was jailed for 11 years.

 DISSIDENTS WARNED